ripienaar/free-for-dev/README.md

   * [otixo.com](https://www.otixo.com/) — Encrypt, share, copy, and move all your cloud storage files from one place.
 The basic plan provides unlimited file transfer with 250 MB max. file size and allows five encrypted files
   * [packagecloud.io](https://packagecloud.io/) — Hosted Package Repositories for YUM, APT, RubyGem and PyPI.
 Limited free plans and open-source plans are available via request
   * [getpantry.cloud](https://getpantry.cloud/) — A simple JSON data storage API perfect for personal projects, hackathons, and mobile apps!
-  * [piio.co](https://piio.co/) — Responsive image optimization and delivery for every website.
-Free plan for developers and personal websites.
-Includes free CDN, WebP, and Lazy Loading out of the box.
   * [Pinata IPFS](https://pinata.cloud) — Pinata is the simplest way to upload and manage files on IPFS.
 Our friendly user interface and IPFS API make Pinata the easiest IPFS pinning service for platforms, creators, and collectors.
 1 GB storage free, along with access to API.
-  * [placekitten.com](https://placekitten.com/) — A quick and simple service for getting pictures of kittens for use as placeholders
   * [plot.ly](https://plot.ly/) — Graph and share your data.
 The free tier includes unlimited public files and ten private files
   * [podio.com](https://podio.com/) — You can use Podio with a team of up to five people and try out the features of the Basic Plan, except user management
   * [QuickChart](https://quickchart.io) — Generate embeddable image charts, graphs, and QR codes